 It defies logic, but a tired baby doesn't always equal a sleeping baby.
 In fact, an overly tired child tends to be irritable and hard to settle.
 The trick is to look out for signs that your baby is tired and to put her in her crib before she gets overly sleepy.
-Look out for clenched fists, yawning, eye rubbing, jerky movements or pulling at his ear.
+Look out for clenched fists, yawning, eye rubbing, jerky movements, or pulling at her ear.
 When your new baby is a few months older, she'll probably start learning to self-soothe, which will make it easier for her to go to sleep on her own.

-Babies are all different and like different things, but a gentle massage may be an effective way to soothe your baby and comfort her when she's upset.
-Try warming some lotion in your hand and starting at his forehead, working down along his nose, cheeks and chin, finishing at his neck.
-Another way to soothe your new baby is to keep her close in a sling while you do things around the house.
+Babies are all different and like different things, but a gentle massage may be an effective way to soothe your baby and comfort him when he's upset.
+Try warming some lotion in your hand and starting at his forehead, working down along his nose, cheeks, and chin, finishing at his neck.
+Another way to soothe your new baby is to keep him close in a sling while you do things around the house.

 As a new mom, it's perfectly normal to have worries.
-Just remember that your own instincts can be your best weapon.
+Just remember that your own instincts can be your best resource.
 Each time you deal with something new, the experience will help turn you into a more confident mother.